-4.21 Provision of forecast information and coal volumes
+4.214.19 Provision of forecast information, pricing and coal volumes

-- (a) In addition to the information provided to each Access Holder of Coal Access Rights under section 4.20(d), ARTC will provide to each Access Holder of Coal Access Rights before 1 November of each calendar year: - (i) ARTC's forecast annual total operating expenditure for each of the next 10 calendar years; - (ii) ARTC's forecast annual capital expenditure for each of the next 10 calendar years as set out in the most recent version of the Hunter Valley Corridor Capacity Strategy (including all RCG endorsed capital expenditure as provided for in that document); and - (iii) subject to section 4.20(e): - (A) the aggregate annual coal volumes contracted by Access Holders for each of the next 10 calendar years; and - (B) the minimum aggregate annual coal volumes for all Access Holders for each of the next 10 calendar years, which will be determined by identifying the shortest possible term applicable to each Access Holder Agreement, should the Access Holder exercise any rights of early termination under that agreement. - (b) The 10 year information provided by ARTC under this section will include information for the calendar year for which Indicative Access Charges or the Interim Access Charges, as applicable, are determined and information provided for under section 4.20(d).
+- (a) In addition to the information provided to each Access Holder of Coal Access Rights under section 4.18(d), ARTC will provide to each Access Holder of Coal Access Rights before 1 November 30 September of each calendar year: - (i) ARTC's forecast annual total operating expenditure for each of the next 10 calendar years; - (ii) ARTC's forecast annual capital expenditure for each of the next 10 calendar years as set out in the most recent version of the Hunter Valley Corridor Capacity Strategy (including all RCG endorsed capital expenditure as provided for in that document); and - (iii) subject to section 4.18(e): - the aggregate annual coal volumes contracted by Access Holders for each of the next 10 calendar years; - (A)(B) the forecast range of Standard Access Charges for each of the 2 calendar years following the year for which Standard Access Charges are notified under section 4.18(d) provided in the format set out in Schedule F; and - (B)(C) the minimum aggregate annual coal volumes for all Access Holders for each of the next 10 calendar years, which will be determined by identifying the shortest possible term applicable to each Access Holder Agreement, should the Access Holder exercise any rights of early termination under that agreement. - (b) The 10 year information provided by ARTC under this section: - will include information for the calendar year for which Indicative Standard Access Charges or the Interim Access Charges, as applicable, are determined and information provided for under section 4.18(d)(iii): and is a forecast only based on the information available to ARTC and ARTC's reasonable expectation at the time the information is provided and is not binding on ARTC.